 What is a household chemical clean up day?
 Westchester County Department of Environmental Facilities operates 4 resident drop-off dates at various locations.
 Call 914-813-5425 for more information.

 I am moving and have unused household chemicals to dispose, what do I do?
 Westchester County Department of Environmental Facilities operates 4 resident drop-off dates at various locations.
 Call 914-813-5425 for more information.

 I have tires with and without metal rims, what do I do?
 Mail check payable to Town of Cortlandt, 167 Roa Hook Road, Cortlandt Manor, 10567.
 We will mail you a sticker to place on the tires.
 Tires with metal rims are $3.00 each, tires with no rims are $1.00 each.

 I am moving and missed my Friday bulk pick-up, what do I do?
 A special bulk pick-up can be arranged for a $25 Special Fee.
 (See #2)

 What do I do with leaves?
-Place curbside in paper/biodegradable bags, which will be picked up from October to December, usually Thursday and Friday as men and trucks are available.
-There is no set schedule.
+Place curbside in paper/biodegradable bags, which will be picked up according to schedule.
+If you need a pickup other than the scheduled pickup call Sanitation at 737-0100 to schedule a pickup.